IdanKoblik/veil/README.md

 logic from the carrier format.
 This makes it possible to support different media formats and hiding techniques without coupling them to the CLI.

-> ⚠️ GUI is marked as deprecated and would not get any updates!
->

 ## Install

 Prebuilt `veil` binaries for `x86_64` and `aarch64` Linux are published on the